markodayan/research.2077.xyz/src/content/blog/some-steps-towards-interoperability.md

 Another interesting detail of such a protocol is that it allows for interoperability not only with L2s but with all L1s sidechains, as they have enshrined bridges with Ethereum—Polygon PoS, Ronin, Gnosis, and Avalanche are what I can think of.
 However, it was designed as a rollup-centric interoperability protocol, so this is just a fun technological fact.

-While the idea of the project was pretty clever, the practical implementation had a significant drawback: **speed**.
+While the idea of the project was pretty clever, the practical implementation had a significant drawback: **Speed**.

 The entire design relies on canonical rollup bridges connected to Ethereum L1.
 Rollup bridges are peculiar in that they prove their state to their smart contracts on Ethereum to inherit its security.
 As you may already know, optimistic and ZK verification are the two most popular ways to do this.